KHO-Code/BankStatements-to-CSV/README.md

-# Converts Bank Statements PDF to CSV using Python
+Converts different types of bank statements pdf to CSV files using Python

 # Instructions